cycle-hnu/cycle-hnu.github.io/content/publication/JoS_automatic_2023/index.md

 ---
-title: 'Hierarchical search algorithm for error detection in floating-point arithmetic expressions'
+title: 'Automatic Mixed Precision Optimization for Stencil Computation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Guanghui Song
+  - Shaozhong Guo
+  - Jie Zhao
+  - Xiaohan Tao
-  - Zuoyan Zhang
+  - Fei Li
   - Jinchen Xu
-  - Jiangwei Hao
-  - Yang Qu
-  - Haotian He
-  - Bei Zhou
 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
+  - 'Information Engineering University'
   - 'Information Engineering University'
   - 'Information Engineering University'
   - 'Information Engineering University'